edgio-docs/edgio-docs/src/pages/guides/split_testing.md

 title: Split Testing
 ---

 {{ PRODUCT_NAME }} makes it easy to conduct split testing without performance penalties by executing splits at the edge through an easy-to-use yet powerful interface.
 It can be used for A/B and multivariate tests, canary deploys, blue-green tests, iterative migration off of a legacy website, personalization, and more.
+Split testing and A/B testing are fundamentally the same, but the context in which they are used differs by name.
+Multivariate testing is a subset of A/B testing.
 This guide shows you how to configure a split test.

 ## How Split Testing Works {/*how-split-testing-works*/}

 You can perform two kinds of split tests with {{ PRODUCT_NAME }}:

 1. A/B test multiple implementations of the same site (environment).
 2. Split traffic between multiple sites (environments) - This is commonly used to test a new experience against a legacy one.
+Check out the [Traffic Splitting](traffic_splitting) guide for more detail.

 The first option is configured in EdgeJS within the project, the second option is configured in the console application.